musatirgithub/tasktracker/README.md

 ### Project Information

+- Task tracker App's backkend is made by using Django,
-- Portfolio App is made by using React,
+- Task tracker App's frontend is made by using React,
-- Projects are retrieved from Github API by using fetch method,
-- Users can search, filter and sort projects,
+- Users can do all CRUD operations,
-- For providing multipage experience to user, React Router Dom is used,
+- Tasks are ordered by deadline (in backend),
+- If task's dealine has passed or is within 2 days user gets a visual warning,
-- For styling, traditidional CSS and Styled Components are used.
+- For styling, Tailwind CSS was used.

 ---

 I used;

+- Django
 - React
-- Styled Components
-- React Router
+- Tailwind CSS
 - Fetch Method

 ## Lesson Learned